rbasina/meetara-lab/memory-bank/progress.md

 # MeeTARA Lab - Progress Tracking
 *Comprehensive Development Progress and Achievements*

+## 🆕 PIPELINECONFIG REFACTOR & CONFIG-DRIVEN PIPELINE (July 2025)

+### 🔄 Latest Approach: Fully Config-Driven, Dynamic Pipeline
+- **PipelineConfig** class refactored to be 100% config-driven and dynamic
+- All training, data generation, GGUF, and budget parameters now resolved at runtime from config manager or domain config
+- **No hardcoded values**: All defaults removed, everything is dynamic and environment-aware
+- Added dynamic methods for:
+    - Training parameter resolution (per domain, per GPU type)
+    - GGUF size estimation (based on model/quantization)
+    - Quantization type selection (from config or model)
+    - Config validation (ensures all required params are present)
+- **Production & Development Ready**: Same codebase supports both, always using config as source of truth
+- **Backward compatible**: If config values missing, safe fallbacks are used
+- **No business logic changed**: Only PipelineConfig and its usage refactored

+### 🏆 Impact
+- Major architectural improvement for maintainability and scalability
+- Enables rapid tuning, multi-environment deployment, and future-proofing
+- Supports MeeTARA Lab's mission of 20-100x faster, 504% smarter training
+- Ensures all future changes are config-first, not code-first

 ## 🎉 LATEST BREAKTHROUGH: COMPLETE EXECUTION FLOW DOCUMENTATION & ROADMAP IMPLEMENTATION
 **Date**: January 7th, 2025
 **Status**: ✅ **DOCUMENTATION REVOLUTION** - Complete execution flow with comprehensive roadmap